-Multifuel Energy Ltd (MEL), a 50:50 joint venture between SSE and Wheelabrator Technologies Inc., has submitted a Development Consent Order (DCO) application to the Planning Inspectorate (PINS) which seeks to gain consent to develop a second Multifuel project at the Ferrybridge Power Station site, known as Ferrybridge Multifuel 2 (FM2).
+Multifuel Energy Ltd (MEL), a 50:50 joint venture between SSE and Wheelabrator Technologies Inc., is constructing a second Multifuel project at the Ferrybridge site, known as Ferrybridge Multifuel 2 (FM2).

-Construction of the FM2 plant began in summer 2016, with commercial operations expected in 2019.
+Construction of the FM2 plant began in summer 2016, below are some photographs of the construction to date.
+Commercial operations are expected to begin in 2019.
 For the latest information on the construction, please see the News page of the website.

 On 28 October 2015, the Secretary of State granted planning consent for the Ferrybridge Multifuel 2 (FM2) project.

 Once a final investment decision has been made by Multifuel Energy Ltd (MEL), an Engineering, Procurement and Construction (EPC) contract would be placed.

 In order to ensure that as many local companies as possible can be involved in the project, MEL, along with the successful EPC contractor, will host a ‘Meet the Buyer’ event, which we don’t expect to take place before spring 2016.
 If you wish to register your interest, please e-mail firstname.lastname@example.org

 The Planning Inspectorate provided a recommendation to the Secretary of State for Energy and Climate Change, who will make the final decision whether or not to approve our proposals before the end of October 2015.

 The examination was closed on 29 April 2015.

 Details of the examination can be viewed online on the Planning Inspectorate’s website: